Are you looking for the best marketing books of all time?

 Chet Holmes – The Ultimate Sales Machine

 Implementing the ideas from this book will require pigheaded determination and persistence.
 Chet Holmes, however, was one of the best sales people that ever lived, and he was able to double the sales wherever he went – so pay attention.
-Interestingly, he was working for Charlie Munger, the billionaire partner of Warren Buffet.
+Interestingly, he was working for Charlie Munger, the billionaire partner of Warren Buffett.
 Chet worked in Charlie’s publishing company, and he was able to achieve results that astonished even the great investor.
 From the book, you will learn how to systematize your sales process and make it seamless.

 John Jantsch – Duct Tape Marketing

 It’s easy to lose your focus when you work in a small company.
 Most business owners seem to spend their precious days on “extinguishing fires” (solving minute problems) and not on business building.
-By reading the “Duct Tape Marketing” you will be able to see the bigger picture and create a solid marketing strategy for your company – one that will not require your constant attention, and starting everything from scratch the next time you plan a campaign.
+By reading the “Duct Tape Marketing” you will see the bigger picture and create a solid marketing strategy for your company – one that will not require your constant attention, and starting everything from scratch the next time you plan a campaign.
 You will learn a lot about creating value propositions, building brand identity, and direct marketing (the best there is!).
 It’s a must-read for a small business owner.

 Jay Abraham – Joint Ventures: From Mediocrity to Millions